sushanthikavijayan/PlayGround/freshers.md

 Finahub is hiring freshers as interns.
 To apply for an internship you need to take the coding challenge given below.

 ## Trivia Quiz HTML Page
-Create a HTML page that will display multiple choice quize using the data from the Open Trivia DB API given below.
+Create an HTML page that will display multiple choice quize using the data from the Open Trivia DB API given below.
  <pre>
  https://opentdb.com/api.php?amount=10&category=9&difficulty=easy&type=multiple
  </pre>